When To Call It Quits In A Long Distance Relationship?

 Some relationships are not forever, and that is okay.
 The expectation we put on forever binds us to dysfunctional relationships that drive us deeper into depression.

-So even if you need partner is a Latvian woman, a Chinese man or a Mexican, your relationship may work, but even if it doesn’t, a break up is not the worst thing to embrace.
+So even if your partner is a Latvian woman, a Chinese man, or you are dating Mexican guy, a long-distance relationship may still work.
+But even if it doesn’t, a break-up is not the worst thing to embrace.